BaseMax/TheaterCinemaAPISystem/README.md

-# Theater and Cinema GraphQL System
+# Theater and Cinema API System

 The Theater and Cinema System is a software application that provides a comprehensive solution for managing theater and cinema operations.
 It allows users to manage movie screenings, ticket sales, seat reservations, customer data, and other related functionalities.